`

 Frequency stability in the Nordic system

-The Nordic Transmission System Operators (Energinet, Fingrid, Statnett and Svenska kraftnät) have through the Nordic Analysis Group (NAG) carried out several parallel projects within the domain of automatic frequency control with frequency quality and stability as the main objective.
+The Nordic Transmission System Operators (Energinet, Fingrid, Statnett and Svenska kraftnät) have through the Nordic Analysis Group (NAG) carried out several projects within the domain of automatic frequency control with frequency quality and stability as the main objective.
+The group is continuously conduction analysis within this domain.

 1. Frequency containment process (FCP)